davidhu2000/brians_brain/README.md

 This project will include several javascript files

-- `instruction.js` will render the modal that describes how the simulation works.
 - `board.js` will render the gameboard.
 - `simulation.js` will handle the logic of the simulation and determine the new state of the cell.
 - `cell.js` will be used as an object that track a cell's current state.